broadwayinc/jsoncrawler/README.md

 let replace = ['Linux', 'Ubuntu', ['Mint', {mini: ['Lubuntu', 'linux']}]];

 // replace 'Lubuntu' with 'Xubuntu' and 'Linux' with 'Linus'
+// Make sure the search array and replace array values are in the same order.

 jsonCrawler(replace, ['Lubuntu', 'Linux'], {
     replace: ['Xubuntu', 'Linus']
 });